SkygearIO/features/features/270-next-skycli/api.md

     To setup app project directory, run:
         skycli app scaffold

+    # User can choose whether to setup the project folder now.
+    ?
+Do you want to setup the project folder now or you can do it later by `skycli app scaffold` command?
+(Y/n) Y

     # Create app directory with template example
-    $ skycli app scaffold
     ?
-You're about to initialize a Skygear project in this directory: /Users/ubuntu/myapp Confirm?
-(Y/n)
+You're about to initialize a Skygear project in this directory: /Users/ubuntu/myapp

-    Fetching the list of your apps...
-    ?
-Select an app to associate with the directory: (Use arrow keys)
-    > myapp
-      myapp2
-      myapp3
-    (Move up and down to reveal more choices)

     Fetching examples...
     ?
 Select example: (Use arrow keys)
       empty
-      js-cloud-function
-      js-handler
-      nodejs-service
-    > auth-gear-hooks
+    > js-example

-    Fetching auth-gear-hooks and initializing..
+    Fetching js-example and initializing..
     > Success!
-Initialized "auth-gear-hooks" example in /Users/ubuntu/myapp.
+Initialized "js-example" example in /Users/ubuntu/myapp.

     # Deploy application
     $ skycli cf deploy